mzazon/awesome-cloud-projects/gcp/real-time-event-processing-memorystore-pub-sub/real-time-event-processing-memorystore-pub-sub.md

 Performance optimization in this architecture relies on strategic use of Redis data structures and TTL (time-to-live) policies to balance memory efficiency with access speed.
 The JSON serialization approach trades some performance for flexibility, but could be optimized using binary protocols like MessagePack for higher throughput scenarios.
 The BigQuery integration provides long-term analytics capabilities while maintaining the sub-millisecond response times required for real-time operations through the Redis caching layer.

-The monitoring and observability configuration follows [Google Cloud's operational excellence principles](https://cloud.google.com/architecture/framework/operational-excellence), providing comprehensive visibility into system performance and enabling proactive optimization.
+The [Serverless VPC Access](https://cloud.google.com/vpc/docs/serverless-vpc-access) connector enables secure communication between Cloud Functions and private VPC resources like Memorystore Redis instances.
+This configuration follows Google Cloud's [operational excellence principles](https://cloud.google.com/architecture/framework/operational-excellence), providing comprehensive visibility into system performance and enabling proactive optimization.
 The combination of Cloud Monitoring dashboards, alerting policies, and Cloud Logging creates a foundation for continuous improvement and rapid incident response, essential for maintaining high-performance real-time systems.

 > **Tip**: For production workloads, consider implementing Redis Cluster mode through Memorystore's Standard tier to achieve horizontal scaling beyond single-instance memory limits.
 Additionally, use Pub/Sub's ordering keys feature when event sequence matters for specific user sessions or business processes.